wp-media/engineering-handbook/technical_standards/node/repo_guidelines.md

    - }
    ```

-   This creates inconsistency between editor formatting and CI checks.
+   **Why?** This creates inconsistency between editor formatting and CI checks.

 ## Project Structure

-Our project structure follows Node.js best practices to maximize clarity and minimize complexity.
+Our recommended project structure aims at increasing clarity and minimizing complexity.

 ### Directory Organization